Max17777/onlybundlr/README.md

 ![](https://i.imgur.com/Eaf4V1c.jpg)

 The `Publication` component renders a single publication (post) to the screen.
-We'll use it in two places, our main feed showing posts from everyone we subscribe to and in a profile-specific feed showing posts from a given profile.
+We'll use it in two places: our main feed showing posts from everyone we subscribe to and in a profile-specific feed showing posts from a given profile.
 This component is pure React, no Bundlr or Lens integration.
 The data shown is passed in as variables.

 Here's the full code for the component:
 File name: `components/Publication.js`